iamadeadpixel/VU-Pixels_pimped_recon/README.md

 # Based on VU-MajorsMod code
 Forget BF4's recon kit ,here is Venice Unleashed

+# Update: 05-04-2023 Version 1.0.3
+- Final fix for the scavenger isue
+- Not the best solution, but this works !

 # Update: 19-01-2023 Version 1.0.2
 - Fixed the scavenger isue with extended RECON gadgets
 - When player shoots the RPG/C4, the client crashes